kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - etcd: Small objects, users should clean up (TTL in Beta)
 - KCM: Reuses existing informers, adds small controller
 - API server: Standard API operations
-- Response size: Bounded by `limit` field (default 100, max 1000 pools)
+- Response size: Bounded by required `driver` field (one driver's pools) and optional `limit` field (values determined at implementation based on size calculations)

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?